sentrysoftware/metricshub/hws-otel-collector/src/site/markdown/configuration/configure-otel.md

 You can configure several exporters in the same instance of the *OpenTelemetry Collector* so the collected metrics are sent to multiple platforms.

-How to configure these exporters is documented at the above links and in the dedicated integration pages:
+Use the above links to learn how to configure these exporters.
+Specific integration scenarios are also described for:

 * [Prometheus Server](../integration/prometheus.md)
 * [BMC Helix](../integration/helix.md)